homemade mint simple syrup in a glass bottle

 Another interesting one to try is my sage simple syrup which is an earthy, slightly peppery herbal syrup or my rosemary simple syrup with bold and woodsy flavor that pairs beautifully with citrus and gin-based drinks.

-Mint simple syrup formula
+Mojito simple syrup ratio

 Ingredients